 We’ve all had sleepless nights that have resulted in feeling absolutely shattered the next day at work.
 Grogginess, emotional sensitivity and a distinct lack of ‘sharpness’ – these are all feelings we associate with a lack of sleep.
-But aside from these overt feelings, sleep has a much more complex relationship with your well-being.
+But aside from these overt feelings, sleep has a much more complex relationship with your wellbeing.

-A lack of sleep can have dire consequences for your health and is associated with emotional duress.
+A chronic lack of sleep can have dire consequences for your health and is associated with emotional duress.
 In fact, it was recently discovered that depression and anxiety are acutely linked to not getting enough or getting poor quality sleep.
 So it’s important that you know how to get a better night’s sleep.

 Why you should be getting enough sleep every night